 Using our Leica TS15 robotic total station we positioned the holes for the new structure to bolt down on.
 The main problem we faced whilst on the site was access to our survey works.
 What’s more, the roof was very congested with scaffolding and an existing steel frame so access was very tricky.

-The access issue didn’t cause any issues other than slowing us down.
+The access issue didn’t cause any problems other than slowing us down.
 We had to be quite tactical with where we set up to ensure we positioned each hole.
-The project went well but we, unfortunately, had to stay an extra day on site due to the obstructions slowing us down.
+This project went well but we, unfortunately, had to stay an extra day on site due to the obstructions slowing us down.
 Thankfully the good weather and great view made up for it!